Singapore Shophouse Renovation

 Shophouse RenovationDONE RIGHT

-Full URA Conservation Permission, BCA structural, and SCDF fire safety compliance for Singapore shophouses.
+Shophouse renovation in Singapore with URA Conservation Permission coordination, plus BCA structural and SCDF fire-safety coordination where applicable.
 Specialists in Tanjong Pagar, Chinatown, Kampong Glam, and Boat Quay.

 Get a Free Consultation